imonology/ImonCloud-Doc/IC.Schedule.md

 # deleteTask({id: , onDone: });
+The deleted task will no longer be executed.

 # suspendTask({id: , onDone: });
+The suspended task will be not executed when condition is matched without deleting.

 # resumeTask({id: , onDone: });

 # patchCallback({id: , action: , callback: });
+This function, patchCallback, patches(register) a callback function for a schedule task.
+Scheduled tasks will be stored in database but functions won't.
+When project server restarts, tasks will be reloaded but functions.
+So, to patch/register back is necessary when project server starts.

 # getStatus();
+To get IC.Schedule status

 # enable();
+To enable IC.Schedule

 # disable();
+To disable IC.Schedule